ThatsNotAwesome/OmniMC/README.md

-# TA-Client
+# OmniMC
-A Minecraft client.
+An alternate Minecraft launcher.